 4.5.
 Pre-screening of Ads.
 If Supply Partner Seat is in China, then Supply Partner further represent and warrants that it will verify the Ad content and decide on the publishing of an Ad on its Property in compliance with the Interim Measures for the Administration of Internet Advertisements.

 4.6.
 Fyber representation and warranty.
-Fyber represents and warrants that: (a) the Service shall, in all material aspects, operate as set out in its respective Service description set forth in the applicable Service Order; and (b) the Service shall be and is in compliance with any laws applicable to Fyber’s provision of the Service, and does not infringe any third-party Intellectual Property Rights.
+Fyber represents and warrants that: (a) the Service shall, in all material aspects, operate as set out in its respective Service description set forth in the applicable Service Order; and (b) the Service shall not infringe any third-party Intellectual Property Rights.

 5. Fees & Payment / Taxes / Netting clause